Mercari’s Shintaro Yamada discusses what makes a truly strong organization and person

-Eight years since the company was established in 2013, Mercari has grown into Japan’s top unicorn company—a privately held startup valued at $1 billion or more.
-Superior product development, marketing activities that capture user insights, global challenges…
+Eight years since the company was established in 2013, Mercari has grown into Japan’s top unicorn company—the term for any privately held startup valued at $1 billion or more.
+Superior product development, marketing that captures user insight, taking the Mercari name overseas…

-Mercari has continued to attract talented people since the company was founded, backed up by a history of investing in people more seriously than any other company.
-Around half of the engineers at their Tokyo office are from overseas, and diversity is progressing within the organization.
+Indeed, the company has continued to attract talented people since its founding, backed up by a history of investing in people more seriously than any other company in Japan.
+Around half of the engineers at their Tokyo office are from overseas, with the organization becoming increasingly diverse.

 What is Mercari’s idea of a truly strong organization or person?
-We sat down with founder, Representative Director and CEO Shintaro Yamada and asked him about his future outlook to uncover the source of Mercari’s strength.
+We sat down with its founder, Representative Director and CEO Shintaro Yamada, and asked him about his future outlook to uncover the source of Mercari’s strength.

 ※This article is a repost from Newspicks